fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The three entities involved in this communication flow are the endpoint, the MDD, and the KMF.
 The behavior of each entity is described in (#tunneling-procedures).

 The KMF is a logical function whose location is not dictated by this document.
 The KMF might be co-resident with an enterprise key management server, reside in one of the endpoints participating in the conference, or exist elsewhere.
-What is important is that the KMF is not co-resident with the MDD, as otherwise the MDD will be able to gain access to the E2E key material.
+What is important is that the KMF does not allow the MDD to gain access to the E2E key material.

 # Example Message Flows